felipebravom/EmoInt/codalab/README.md

 # WASSA EmoInt Competition Codalab Setup #

-This is a copy of the Codalab bundle of the EmoInt WASSA task http://saifmohammad.com/WebPages/EmotionIntensity-SharedTask.html
+This is a copy of the Codalab bundle of the [EmoInt WASSA task](http://saifmohammad.com/WebPages/EmotionIntensity-SharedTask.html).

 You can try uploading your own variation of this competition to the testing version of [Codalab](https://competitions-test.codalab.org) by doing the following:
   1. Download the competition [bundle](https://github.com/felipebravom/EmoInt/raw/master/codalab/competition.zip).